acabouet/GeckoParxWidget/readme.md

 **A Simple SignageLive Widget for Gecko Parx**

-Clone down and run `npm install` in the root folder of the project.
+Clone repo and run `npm install` in the root folder of the project to install dependencies.

 Run `npm run dist` to compile project files into a wgt file that can be uploaded to SignageLive